MOUCECORE 'S PROJECTS

 In Rwanda, a recent study conducted by the Ministry of Youth in collaboration with KHI shows that 52.5% of the youth with age between 14 and 35 years old had consumed one or more substances at least once in their lifetime.

-BE PART OF IT!
+INTERESTED AND WANT TO BE PART OF US?

-FILL THIS FORMS
+FILLING THIS FORMS